Show sidebar Domain-specific ECI

 Domain-specific ECIs show how LLMs’ ECI scores are influenced by the selection of benchmarks used to calculate them.

-The results are given on a scale comparable to the general ECI, so if a LLM has a higher math ECI than general ECI, this means it performs better on math benchmarks than non-math benchmarks.
-However this scaling means that the results cannot be used to assess progress trends in different domains, as they are all scaled to increase at the same overall pace as the general ECI (but it is possible for e.g. one family of LLMs to go from underperforming to overperforming within a domain).
+The results are given on a scale comparable to the general ECI, so if an LLM has a higher math ECI than general ECI, this means it performs better on math benchmarks than non-math benchmarks.
+However this scaling means that the results cannot be used to assess long term progress trends in different domains, as they are all scaled to increase at the same overall pace as the general ECI (but it is possible to detect one-off capability jumps, or for e.g. one family of LLMs to go from underperforming to overperforming within a domain).

 Methodology